Ryo-N7/Ryo-N7.github.io/aboutme.md

 * **MSc** Industrial-Organizational and Business Psychology: University College London, UK
     + Dissertation title: "Emoji and the Implicit Association Test for Uncovering Implicit Attitudes Toward Brands and Different Race Advertisement SpokesEmoji"
     + Supervisor: Dr. Dimitrios Tsivrikos
-    + Abstract: "The present study combines the usage of the Implicit Association Test (IAT) in consumer research with emoji, a set of graphics used increasingly throughout computer-mediated communications including marketing and advertising messages.
+    + Abstract: "The present study combines the usage of the **Implicit Association Test** (IAT) in consumer research with **emoji**, a set of graphics used increasingly throughout computer-mediated communications including marketing and advertising messages.
 Study 1 demonstrates that emoji can be used as the valence attributes in a simple IAT categorization task.
 Study 2 goes further by demonstrating the convergent validity of the IAT using emoji valence attributes with explicit attitude measures in a situation where consumers had no reason to hide their beliefs.
-Study 3 demonstrated the contrast between explicit and implicit measures towards advertisements featuring Black and White skin tone emoji as advertisement spokespersons (SpokesEmoji) that revealed divergent responses in Black and White respondents.
+Study 3 demonstrated the contrast between explicit and implicit measures towards advertisements featuring **Black and White skin tone emoji** as advertisement spokespersons (SpokesEmoji) that revealed divergent responses in Black and White respondents.
 Overall, the results support the usage of pleasant and unpleasant emoji as IAT valence attributes.
-In addition, the IAT’s ability to test consumer attitudes toward different racial spokespersons represented by emoji is a benefit to researchers in marketing and advertising, an area where the usage of emoji continues to grow."
+In addition, the IAT’s **ability to test consumer attitudes toward different racial spokespersons represented by emoji** is a benefit to researchers in marketing and advertising, an area where the usage of emoji continues to grow."

 * **BA** Economics: Chapman University, USA